24x7fpga/24x7fpga-website/content/rtl_directory/2024_07_28_10_50_56_vivado_installation.md

 css = "../../zcustom.css"
 +++

 Digilent's [Zybo-Z7](https://digilent.com/shop/zybo-z7-zynq-7000-arm-fpga-soc-development-board/) is a ready-to-use embedded software and digital circuit development board built around the Xilinx Zynq™-7000 family.
 Xilinx provides free licensing to certain development boards and Zybo-Z7 is one among them.
-This article provided detailed steps to install Vivado 2022.2 in Ubuntu 22.04 LTS.
+This article provides detailed steps to install Vivado 2022.2 on Ubuntu 22.04 LTS.
 The same procedure can be followed to install the desired version of the software.

 ## Initial Requirements {#initial-requirements}